 To improve the well-being or our youth and strengthen our community by addressing the impact of crime, incarceration and injustice on children, families and the community as a whole.

-The Ethics Project was founded in 2007 with the realization of the brokeness within the legal system that contributes to a disparate number of African Americans (as high as 78%) being imprisoned.
-To address the problem, the Project’s web-site provides links to the most comprehensive list of Codes of Professional Responsibility that pertain to attorneys, prosecutors and judges in the entire country.
+The Ethics Project was founded in 2007 with the realization of the brokenness within the legal system that contributes to a disparate number of African Americans (as high as 78%) being imprisoned.
+To address the problem, the Project’s website provides links to the most comprehensive list of Codes of Professional Responsibility that pertain to attorneys, prosecutors, and judges in the entire country.
 The organization has also conducted consortiums of agencies and ministries throughout the country to create collaborations that more effectively address the impact of those incarcerations on children and families.

 Recognizing that 1 out of every 4 African American children has at least one parent in prison, the organization has also designed and presented Youth Gang Summits, Youth Empowerment Forums and Leadership Workshops for 10,000+ youth and community leaders that directly address issues most affecting the crime and violence that surrounds them.
 In doing so, the Project has worked closely with the St. Louis City and County Police Chiefs, gang unit detectives, six school district superintendents, Juvenile Court Judge Jimmie Edwards, more than 150 community leaders and has partnered with more than 300 agencies.

 In 2012, The Ethics Project was granted the unlimited use of a 126,000 square foot educational and retreat center in Spanish Lake, MO and designed a weekend retreat that focuses on developing parenting skills, strengthening parent-child relationships and increasing youth decision-making skills.
 Community leaders spent the three day weekend interacting with participating parents and youth and providing tools for developing a sense of self-worth and ability.